 Jenkins majored in mathematics, with minors in computer science and electrical engineering, explaining that these disciplines “seemed to fall nicely in line with what I enjoyed and what the Air Force was looking for.”

 At the Rathskeller one day in March 1986, she met Robert Jenkins, whom she would marry after graduation.
-“I was in Air Force ROTC, and my mother told him, ‘Don’t worry, officers never go overseas—they normally stay stateside.’
+“I was in Air Force ROTC, and I told Robert, ‘Don’t worry, officers never go overseas—they normally stay stateside.’
 Well, my first assignment was overseas.
 So, after college, we got married, and off we went and learned how to grow up really quickly,” she recalled.

 With the education she received at the University and elsewhere and proficiency in multiple languages, Jenkins built a distinguished career in the Air Force in intelligence, surveillance, and national security strategy, with expertise in Central Europe, Russia, and the Asia-Pacific region.